NRT-DSEER/intro-programming-2022/README.md

 - User-defined functions
 - docstrings!!!
 - List python built-in functions
-- Make connection to functions in libraries
+- Discuss how functions relate to libraries

 ### 2. Introduction to Plotting (9/7)
 - plotting with matplot